ScilifelabDataCentre/Anubis/anubis/documentation.md

 - Role **user**: The default role, which allows creating, editing and submitting proposals in open calls.
-- Role **staff**: Allows viewing user accounts, proposals and the other entities.
+- Role **staff**: Allows viewing user accounts, proposals and the other entities, and limited editing privileges.
 - Role **admin**: Allows access to all features of the web interface, which includes viewing and changing user accounts, and configuring certain aspects of the Anubis instance.
+It is recommended to have only a few admins for an Anubis instance.
 - **Reviewers* and **chairs** of review committees are technically not roles, but are a property set on a call-by-call basis for specific user accounts.
 These may view the submitted proposals of the call,